itn3000/MSBuild.SolutionSdk.SlnGen/README.md

 * SolutionFolder
     * logical solution folder path separated by `/` or `\`
     * if not set, all items are located in "Solution Items"

+# Acknowledgments

+This project is inspired by [MSBuild.SolutionSdk](https://github.com/JeffCyr/MSBuild.SolutionSdk) and [SlnGen](https://github.com/jeffkl/SlnGen).
+Thanks a lot for great work.